 Many small firms produce marketing materials in-house to save money.
 But if your DIY brochures, business cards, stationery or website don’t look professional, it can do more harm than good to your image.
 Kate Horstead finds out how to produce good quality marketing materials without breaking the bank

-“There are three things that need to look good – your business card, your website and something else that encourages people to visit your website, such as a postcard or a newsletter,” says Marketing with Zest founder Carrie Bendall.
+“There are three things that need to look good – your business card, your website and something else that encourages people to visit your website, such as a newsletter,” says Carrie Bendall of Inspire.

 “You should only design your own marketing materials if you can make them look professional,” she adds.
 “A badly designed website, for example, will put customers off.”

 Get the right look and feel

 Your business card, website, newsletter or marketing brochure creates the first - and frequently lasting - impression of your business.
 If they look too home-made, people may assume that you are not prepared to invest the effort required to earn and keep their custom.

 Well-designed materials, on the other hand, say you care about how your business is perceived.
 “Anything with your name or logo on conveys your brand, so it’s essential to get the look and feel right,” says Bendall.

 You may want to design some of your own marketing materials, and you could use an entry-level software package such as Publisher to produce a straightforward newsletter, a reasonable-looking business card or a smart product specification sheet.
 For anything more advanced than this, you will probably need to spend a bit more on graphic design software such as Adobe InDesign.